 Bash Networking Commands for Beginners

-If you’re new to the world of networking and want to learn more about Bash commands for networking, you have come to the right place.
+If you are new to the world of networking and want to learn more about Bash commands for networking, you have come to the right place.
 In this tutorial, we will explore some essential Bash networking commands that will help you manage and troubleshoot your network connections.
 We will cover topics such as IP configuration, network diagnostics, and more.

 1. Bash Networking Command: ifconfig

-ifconfig is a versatile command used to configure and display network interface parameters.
+is a versatile command used to configure and display network interface parameters.
 It allows you to control various aspects of your network interfaces, such as IP addresses, netmasks, and broadcast addresses.
 To use this command, open your terminal and type:

 ifconfig